 Are There Alternatives to Opioids?

-Science shows that taking opioids for more than 3 days greatly increases your risk of dependence.
-Talk to your doctor to find out whether another type of drug could work just as well -- or better -- for your pain.
+Science shows that taking opioids for more than 3 days raises your risk of dependence.
+Talk to your doctor to find out whether another type of treatment could work just as well or better for your pain.
 Some alternatives include:

 “I can't say it enough: If you need a pharmaceutical treatment for pain after a procedure, for example, it's very likely that Tylenol and ibuprofen will take care of it,” says Tildabeth Doscher, MD.
 She’s the fellowship director of addiction medicine at the University of Buffalo.